-- 6.9.
+- 6.12.
+An airline company runs a flight that has six seats.
+Each passenger who buys a ticket has a probability p of turning up for the flight.
+These events are independent. - (a) The airline sells six tickets.
+What is the expected number of passengers, if p = 0.9? - (b) How many tickets should the airline sell to ensure that the expected number of passengers is greater than six, if p = 0.7?
+Hint: The easiest way to do this is to write a quick program that computes the expected value of passengers that turn up for each the number of tickets sold, then search the number of tickets sold. - 6.13.
 An airline company runs a flight that has 10 seats.
 Each passenger who buys a ticket has a probability p of turning up for the flight.
 The gender of the passengers is not known until they turn up for a flight, and women buy tickets with the same frequency that men do.
 The pilot is eccentric, and will not fly unless at least two women turn up. - (a) How many tickets should the airline sell to ensure that the expected number of passengers that turn up is greater than 10? - (b) The airline sells 10 tickets.
 What is the expected number of passengers on the aircraft, given that it flies? (i.e. that at least two women turn up).
-Estimate this value with a simulation.
+Estimate this value with a simulation. - 6.14.
+A coin game that is occasionally played is odd person out.
+In this game, there are rounds.
+In a round, each person flips a coin.
+There is an odd person out in that round if all but one have H and the other has T, OR all but one have T and the last has H. - (a) Three people play one round.
+What is the probability that there is an odd person out? - (b) Now four people play one round.
+What is the probability that there is an odd person out? - (c) Five people play until there is an odd person out.
+What is the expected number of rounds that they will play? (you can save yourself quite a lot of calculation by reading section ??, if you don't mind skipping ahead a bit). - Mean, Variance and Covariance - 6.15.
+Show that $var[kX] = k^2 var[X]$ . - 6.16.
+Show that if X and Y are independent random variables, then var[X + Y] = var[X] + var[Y].
+You will find it helpful to remember that, for X and Y independent, $\mathbb{E}[XY] = \mathbb{E}[X]\mathbb{E}[Y]$ .

-Mean, Variance and Covariance
+Markov and Chebyshev Inequalities

-- 6.10.
-Show that $var[kX] = k^2 var[X]$. - 6.11.
-Show that if X and Y are independent random variables, then $\operatorname{var}[X+Y] = \operatorname{var}[X] + \operatorname{var}[Y]$.
-You will find it helpful to remember that, for X and Y independent, $\mathbb{E}[XY] = \mathbb{E}[X]\mathbb{E}[Y]$.
+Chebyshevs inequality to bound $P(\mathcal{A})$ .

-Using Inequalities
+- 6.20.
+You observe a random number generator.
+You know that it can produce the values -2, -1, 0, 1, or 2.
+You are told that it has been adjusted so that: (1) the mean value it produces is zero and; (2) the standard deviation of the numbers it produces is 1. - (a) Write $\mathcal{A}$ for the event that the number generator produces a number that is not 0.
+Use Chebyshevs inequality to bound $P(\mathcal{A})$ . - (b) Write $\mathcal{B}$ for the event that the number generator produces -2 or 2.
+Use Chebyshevs inequality to bound $P(\mathcal{B})$ .